 Digestive Health Support

-Chamomile has been used to treat gas, indigestion, diarrhea, nausea, vomiting, and colic.
-It helps relax the smooth muscles of the intestines to relieve pain associated with muscle cramping and dispel trapped gas.
-(21)Β
+Chamomile has been traditionally used to support digestive health, including managing gas, indigestion, and nausea.
+It may help relax the smooth muscles of the intestines.
+(21)

-Given its proven anti-inflammatory effects, it's reasonable to assume that chamomile can also be used to soothe gastrointestinal (GI) symptoms stemming from inflammation.
-Many GI disorders have an inflammatory component, including gastrointestinal esophageal reflux disease (GERD), IBD, gastritis, diverticulitis, and hemorrhoids.Β
+Given its studied anti-inflammatory effects, chamomile may help soothe gastrointestinal (GI) symptoms associated with inflammation.
+Many GI disorders have an inflammatory component, including gastrointestinal esophageal reflux disease (GERD), IBD, gastritis, diverticulitis, and hemorrhoids.

 Anxiety and Stress Reduction

-In addition to its GABAergic effects (discussed above), chamomile's volatile oils have additional anti-anxiety effects through their ability to reduce circulating levels of a hormone called adrenocorticotropic hormone (ACTH).
+In addition to its GABAergic effects (discussed above), chamomile's volatile oils have been studied for their potential to reduce circulating levels of a hormone called adrenocorticotropic hormone (ACTH).
 The pituitary gland produces ACTH, which signals the adrenal glands to produce cortisol, one of the hormones released in response to stress.
-(23)Β
+(23)

 Anti-Inflammatory Properties